ISAC with Affine Frequency Division Multiplexing: An FMCW-Based Signal Processing Perspective: Simulation Results

 Information bits are generated randomly and mapped to 4QAM symbols.
 The carrier frequency is set to $79$ GHz with $15$ kHz subcarrier spacing, yielding a Doppler resolution of $15$ kHz.
-We consider AFDM with $N_c = 512$ subcarriers, giving a bandwidth of $7.68$ MHz, which fixes the sample interval (delay resolution) at $130.2$ ns.
+We consider AFDM with $N_{\mathrm{c}} = 512$ subcarriers, giving a bandwidth of $7.68$ MHz, which fixes the sample interval (delay resolution) at $130.2$ ns.
 The maximum target range and velocity are taken to be $195.3$ m and $307.6$ km/h, corresponding to a round-trip delay of $1302$ ns and a Doppler shift of $45$ kHz.
+This configuration highlights the hardware reducibility benefit of the proposed FMCW-based AFDM.
+Specifically, with the analog dechirping enabled by proposed $c_1,c_2$, the required ADC bandwidth is determined by the maximum beat frequency $B_{\text{eff}} \approx \mu \tau_{\max} + \nu_{\max}$.
+Substituting the simulation parameters yields $B_{\text{eff}} \approx 195$ kHz.
+Consequently, compared to the standard AFDM baseline which requires sampling the full 7.68 MHz bandwidth, our method reduces the ADC sampling rate requirement by a factor of approximately 39.4 ($7.68$ MHz / $0.195$ MHz), offering significant hardware efficiency.
 According to the delay and Doppler sampling in \eqref{rangesample}, the maximum delay and Doppler taps are $l_{\mathrm{max}} = 10$ and $k_{\mathrm{max}} = 3$, respectively.
 Unless otherwise specified, all simulation parameters are listed in Table \ref{tab:sim_paramters}.
 Note that when a pilot is employed, fixed at the $0$-th subcarrier, the total energy of the AFDM symbol remains constant, reflecting a scenario with a power constraint.
-And the pilot overhead (PO) is defined as the proportion of subcarriers occupied by the pilot and the zero guard intervals $\text{PO} \approx\frac{2Q+1}{N_c}$, where $Q$ is the number of single-sided zero subcarriers.
-Specifically, when $\text{PO} = 1$, $2Q=N_c-1$, and when $\text{PO} = 0$, the data occupies all subcarriers.
+And the pilot overhead (PO) is defined as the proportion of subcarriers occupied by the pilot and the zero guard intervals $\text{PO} =\frac{2Q+\delta_{\mathrm{dc}}}{N_{\mathrm{c}}}$, where $Q$ is the number of single-sided zero subcarriers and $\delta_{\mathrm{dc}}\in\{0,1\}$ indicates the presence of a DC pilot.
+Specifically, when $\text{PO} = 1$, $2Q=N_{\mathrm{c}}-1$, and when $\text{PO} = 0$, data occupies all subcarriers.
+Note that TFMF and DDMF require all transmitted symbols $x[m]$ but are pilot-independent, whereas dechirp only requires the pilot $x[0]$.
+Additionally, all waveforms are generated via \eqref{eq:AFDM_modulation}.
+By using PO to describe the communication rate or spectral efficiency inherent in $x[m]$, a fair comparison is ensured across all schemes under equivalent TF resources and communication constraints.

 We assume three targets with DD taps $(l,k)=[(3,0),(7,2),(10,3)]$ and powers $|h|^2=[0.6, 0.3, 0.1]$.
 Fig. \ref{fig:TFMF_overhead0} and Fig. \ref{fig:DDMF_overhead0} depict the DDM for targets when transmitting an AFDM symbol without a pilot.
 It can be observed that both algorithms detect the strong targets, but the weak target located at $(10,3)$ is missed by TFMF.
 In this case, data interference dominates the effectiveness of the algorithms.
 The activated data subcarriers prevent the chirp-based pilot signal from being identical from cycle to cycle, and the loss of phase coherence across the $K$ chirp periods degrades the processing gain of the Doppler FFT (the transform along the slow-time axis), causing spectral leakage that disperses the target energy in the DDM.
 Fig. \ref{fig:TFMF_overhead1} and Fig. \ref{fig:DDMF_overhead1} present the DDM when only one pilot is transmitted.
 The results illustrate that the DD coupling inherent to the chirp waveform in the TF domain can be effectively handled by the DDMF algorithm.